Lemon is a favorite flavor at my house.

 Okay some helpful and simple tips regarding the lemon curd.

 Make sure to cook the ingredients on medium low heat and stir frequently.
 (I know, I should have taken pictures of the process, but it slipped my mind completely!)
-If you don’t cook it on medium low, you’ll end up with scrambled eggs.
+If you don’t cook it on medium low, you’ll end up with scrambled eggs–BUT don’t worry if that happens!
+I have a little remedy just below!
 The temperature should reach about 165 when it’s cooked, but you’ll know by when it begins to thicken.

 Tada!
 Delicious lemon curd!
 Just look at that pretty color!
 Let it cool overnight in the refrigerator or at least an hour before mixing with the cool cream.